Epoch Investment Partners Inc. Sells 12,746 Shares of TotalEnergies SE (NYSE:TTE)

 TotalEnergies Increases Dividend

-The company also recently disclosed a quarterly dividend, which will be paid on Thursday, January 25th.
-Shareholders of record on Friday, December 29th will be given a dividend of $0.8092 per share.
+The business also recently announced a quarterly dividend, which will be paid on Thursday, January 25th.
+Investors of record on Friday, December 29th will be paid a dividend of $0.8092 per share.
 This represents a $3.24 annualized dividend and a yield of 4.76%.
 This is a boost from TotalEnergies’s previous quarterly dividend of $0.81.
 The ex-dividend date is Thursday, December 28th.
-TotalEnergies’s payout ratio is presently 29.34%.
+TotalEnergies’s dividend payout ratio (DPR) is presently 29.34%.

-TTE has been the topic of a number of analyst reports.
-Citigroup started coverage on TotalEnergies in a research note on Wednesday, August 30th.
-They issued a “neutral” rating on the stock.
-TD Cowen lowered their price target on shares of TotalEnergies from $59.00 to $58.00 and set a “market perform” rating for the company in a report on Thursday, August 17th.
-Finally, Jefferies Financial Group cut shares of TotalEnergies from a “buy” rating to a “hold” rating in a research report on Wednesday.
-Seven analysts have rated the stock with a hold rating and three have issued a buy rating to the company.
-According to MarketBeat, the company presently has a consensus rating of “Hold” and an average target price of $64.50.

 TotalEnergies Profile